 Whether it´s Kim Kardashian uploading picture after picture to Instagram or your roommate posting a mid-vacation shot to Facebook, selfies receive mixed reactions.
 But are selfies more than, as many critics lament, a symptom of a self-absorbed generation?
 Digital native Alicia Eler´s The Selfie Generation is the first book to delve fully into this ubiquitous and much-maligned part of social media, including why people take them in the first place and the ways they can change how we see ourselves.
 Eler argues that selfies are just one facet of how we can use digital media to create a personal brand in the modern age.
 More than just a picture, they can be a positive and important part of a conversation.
 Eler examines all aspects of selfies and the generation that has grown up with them.
 She looks at how the boundaries between people´s physical and digital lives have blurred with social media; she explores questions of privacy, consent, ownership, and authenticity; and she points out important issues of sexism and double standards wherein women are encouraged to take them but then become subject to criticism and judgment.
 The Selfie Generation is a compelling and fascinating argument for the power of the selfie and a rebuttal to all those who would dismiss them.
 1. Language: English.
 Narrator: Teri Schnaubelt.
 Audio sample: http://samples.audible.de/bk/brll/009602/bk_brll_009602_sample.mp3.
 Digital audiobook in aax.

 A New York Times Book Review Notable Book of 2017 Franklin Foer reveals the existential threat posed by big tech, and in his brilliant polemic gives us the toolkit to fight their pervasive influence.
 Over the past few decades there has been a revolution in terms of who controls knowledge and information.
 This rapid change has imperiled the way we think.
 Without pausing to consider the cost, the world has rushed to embrace the products and services of four titanic corporations.
 We shop with Amazon; socialize on Facebook; turn to Apple for entertainment; and rely on Google for information.
 These firms sell their efficiency and purport to make the world a better place, but what they have done instead is to enable an intoxicating level of daily convenience.
 As these companies have expanded, marketing themselves as champions of individuality and pluralism, their algorithms have pressed us into conformity and laid waste to privacy.
 They have produced an unstable and narrow culture of misinformation, and put us on a path to a world without private contemplation, autonomous thought, or solitary introspection-a world without mind.
 In order to restore our inner lives, we must avoid being coopted by these gigantic companies, and understand the ideas that underpin their success.
-Elegantly tracing the intellectual history of computer science-from Descartes and the enlightenment to Alan Turing to Stuart Brand and the hippie origins of today´s Silicon Valley-Foer exposes the dark underpinnings of our most idealistic dreams for technology.
+Elegantly tracing the intellectual history of computer science-from Descartes and the enlightenment to Alan Turing to Stewart Brand and the hippie origins of today´s Silicon Valley-Foer exposes the dark underpinnings of our most idealistic dreams for technology.
 The corporate ambitions of Google, Facebook, Apple, and Amazon, he argues, are trampling longstanding liberal values, especially intellectual property and privacy.
 This is a nascent stage in the total automation and homogenization of social, political, and intellectual life.
 By reclaiming our private authority over how we intellectually engage with the world, we have the power to stem the tide.
 At stake is nothing less than who we are, and what we will become.
 There have been monopolists in the past but today´s corporate giants have far more nefarious aims.
 They´re monopolists who want access to every facet of our identities and influence over every corner of our decision-making.
 Until now few have grasped the sheer scale of the threat.
 Foer explains not just the looming existential crisis but the imperative of resistance.
 Named one of the best books of the year by The New York Times ?
 L.A.
 Times ?
 NPR

 Most companies today realize the imperative to connect with their customers, employees, and partners through social technologies - Facebook, Twitter, Google+, YouTube, and elsewhere.
 But a huge challenge is still in the way: How to build programs and teams for accomplishing all that.
 While organizations have been fixated on how to use the latest social tool, they´ve lost sight of how to create a business strategy capable of adjusting to the next wave of technology around the corner.
 The author has identified the strategies and tactics of the world´s best social business organizations - from leaders at IBM, Microsoft, Salesforce.com to those at Google, JetBlue, and several small businesses.
 He also provides a never-before-revealed playbook that businesses can use today to start increasing revenue immediately and for the long term.
 For corporations to successfully transform into social business enterprises they must shift the focus from computers and tools to developing skills and attitudes around social technologies.
 Socialized! represents a ´´playbook´´ on how to create such a high-performing social enterprise.
 Filled with clear strategies and real-life stories from visionaries and change-makers, the book is designed to help business leaders create an adaptable, agile, more profitable business thereby ensuring success against the competition.
 You will learn how to: Create and nurture a high performing ´´digital village´´ or internal social network Connect with your ´´digital network´´ and build a community of brand advocates Manage ´´Darwin´s Funnel´´ or a sales and marketing funnel with a social wrapper Gildan Media and Bibliomotion are proud to bring you another Bibliomotion Audiobook.
 Featuring exceptional content for today’s listener, these notable audiobooks contain the essential tools that can be applied to every facet of your life.
 1. Language: English.
 Narrator: Walter Dixon.
 Audio sample: http://samples.audible.de/bk/gdan/001221/bk_gdan_001221_sample.mp3.
 Digital audiobook in aax.